LankeyBoard/RulesGraph/generalRules.md

 slug: CAREFUL-ATTACK

 Attack with one of your proficient weapons or magic.
 You deal half your Base Damage.
-A Miss or Clash does not trigger a Counter from the enemy.
+A Miss or Clash does not trigger Clash Actions for the target.

 ### Defend